ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * category: (String) Product category for the item being added.

+* subCategory: (String) Product sub-category for the item being added.

-* quantity: (String) Number of items being added.
-String value should be convertible to an integer.
+* subSubCategory: (String) Product sub-sub-category for the item being added.

 * productInfo: (Associative Array) Key-value pairs to provide additional info and context about this item.
 [Optional]